sharpjs/Sharp.BlobStorage/README.md

 ## Notes

-* To test Azure storage support, [Azure Storage Emulator](https://docs.microsoft.com/en-ca/azure/storage/common/storage-use-emulator) v5.6 or later is required.
+- To test Azure storage support, a working `docker` command is required.